0nix/ggj21/twine/transitions.md

 But you're never alone are you?

 You would not bat an eye to think that there was a micro-membrane microphone hooked up just below the bath window.
 How many of those have you installed those in the last year?
 Ten, Twenty?
 There's always some kind of glee, some kind of joy, every time the spec for an operation requires a device in the bathroom.
-There's already so much you know about them, the public might as well live in glass houses.
+There's already so much you know about them, the public might as well live in glass houses, or have cameras welded to their hands.
 You wish that was the new thing.
 Would save you a lot of time, would save them the need to hide.

 [[That was so lame wasn't it?
 Under the bed?
 That's the first place that anyone that has ever done any spy work will think to look.
 The age to hide things under the furniture is ten years old maximum.
 What did you expect?
 What did you think was going to happen, you dull, dull girl?
 And she is an accomplice to a plot against state security?
 What a joke.]]-1